Table of contents:

 - Open folder called Downloads thentap and hold on exported VCF file name

-- Tap Share (the three connected dots icon) and choose appropriate option to transfer contacts file to your PC with Microsoft Outlook.
-You may want to use Google Drive or email contacts file as attachment, Transfer the CSV file to the PC.
-Now everything is ready to import the contacts.
+- Tap Share (three dots icon) and choose appropriate option to transfer contacts file to your PC with Microsoft Outlook. **

 - Download install and run Outlook Contacts import software